madetech/blog/posts/vim_considered_harmful.md

 ## Typing isn't the bottleneck

-Typing isn't the bottleneck but if it steals your cognitive capabilities, then you have made it the bottleneck.
+Typing isn't the bottleneck but you have the option to make it one.

+Having to think about what to type is not helping you solve actual problems.
+It is counter productive.

+EVERYTHING I do in Vim now is in my muscle memory.
+If I learn something new, usually by practicing with Vimgolf, I make a point of committing this new key combination to muscle memory.
+Once it's in your fingers, it's in, you can abolish it from your thoughts.

 ## Pragmatism is stylish